Quantitative nonembeddability of groups of polynomial growth into uniformly convex spaces: Proof of Theorem : discretization

-This completes our reduction of Theorem \ref{thm:discrete} to proving it for $\Gamma$ being a torsion-free finitely generated nonabelian nilpotent group.
+From now on assume $\Gamma$ is a not virtually abelian finitely generated torsion-free nilpotent group.
 By the Malcev embedding theorem \cite{malcev1949class}, there exists a simply connected nilpotent Lie group $G$, called the Malcev completion of $\Gamma$, such that $\Gamma$ embeds as a cocompact subgroup of $G$.
 Because $\Gamma$ is nonabelian, $G$ is nonabelian, so Theorem \ref{thm:nilpotentVvsH} applies to $G$.